gares/iris/ProofMode.md

   Notice that framing spatial hypotheses makes them disappear, but framing Coq or intuitionistic hypotheses does not make them disappear.

-  This tactic finishes the goal in case everything in the conclusion has been framed.
+  This tactic solves the goal if everything in the conclusion has been framed.
-- `iCombine "H1" "H2" as "pat"` : turns `H1 : P1` and `H2 : P2` into
+- `iCombine "H1" "H2" as "pat"` : combines `H1 : P1` and `H2 : P2` into
-  `P1 ∗ P2`, on which `iDetruct ... as pat` is called.
+  `H: P1 ∗ P2`, then calls `iDestruct H as pat` on the combined hypothesis.

 Modalities
 ----------